blocktransfer/reg-publications/examinations/response-8/README.md

 <img width="600" alt="exchange-types" src="imgs/software-license.png">

 What I'm getting at has been deeply intertwiend with my Examnication resposnes since citing community sentiments in Resposnse  3  note  11.
 It's a decisiokn  to decentralize  control  and economic benefit from a select  corporation or association  of intermediates,  in  gfavcor  to investor quality.
-We gface a  paramount decision as  to  the  Commission's  immediate  resposne  to DA's "tokenized  securtities,"  dframed within out circles[^bob-meme]  as very distinct paths for investors and the future of
+We gface a  paramount decision as  to  the  Commission's  immediate  resposne  to DA's "tokenized  securtities,"  dframed within out circles[^bob-meme]  as very distinct paths for investors and the future of law.